x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/connect-voice-mail-system/configure-fully-qualified-domain-name.md

 If you create a UM IP gateway using an FQDN, you must create the appropriate HOST (A) records in your DNS forward lookup zone.
 If you create a UM IP gateway using an FQDN, and the DNS configuration for the UM IP gateway is changed, you must disable and then enable the UM IP gateway to make sure that its configuration information is updated correctly.

 If you want to use mutual Transport Layer Security (mutual TLS) between a UM IP gateway and a dial plan operating in either SIP secured or Secured mode, you must configure the UM IP gateway with an FQDN.
 You must also configure it to listen on port 5061 and verify that the VoIP gateway, IP PBX, or SBC has also been configured to listen for mutual TLS requests on port 5061.
-To configure a UM IP gateway, run the following command:  `Set-UMIPGateway -identity MyUMIPGateway -Port 5061`.
+To configure a UM IP gateway, run the following command: `Set-UMIPGateway -Identity MyUMIPGateway -Port 5061`.

 For additional management tasks related to UM IP gateways, see [UM IP gateway procedures](um-ip-gateway-procedures.md).